 Season’s Restaurant and Organic Garden

 We have recycling bins located in all of our lodging areas as well as our restaurant, Season’s, which recycle paper, plastic, and glass.
 All of the office supplies we use are recycled and we also use recycled paper for printed products.
 We use brown, unbleached paper towels and also use recycled toilet paper.
 The restaurant also uses a grease/oily liquids recycling bin.
-We use ceramic coffee cups instead of plastic or Styrofoam.
+We use ceramic coffee cups or compostable corn cups instead of plastic or Styrofoam.
 We don’t use any Styrofoam containers on our property.
 Highland Lake Inn also recycles our compact fluorescent bulbs at Home Depot.

 In-Room Environmental Practices